maxchampoux/iBanFirst-API-Company-Creation/GetStarted.md

 [`PUT /companies/-{id}/iban`](/services/companies.md#put_companiesIban)

 This service will return an IBAN for the deposit of the "Capital Social" of your future company.
-We will require the signature, ID and power of attorney of all founders at this stage.
+We will require some mandatory documents and let you some time to gather the full KYC when needed.

 #### 3. Ask for a certificate of deposit ####